 - recommend members of the Committee, and such members shall be confirmed by the general membership at any regularly held general membership meeting.

-(d) A quorum of Standing Committees shall be a majority of members of the committee or three, whichever is less.
+- A quorum of Standing Committees shall be a majority of members of the committee or three, whichever is less.

 Section 4, List of Standing Committees

 a.
-Alley Vacations
+Alley vacations

 b.
-Special Use Permits
+Special use permits

 d.
-Zoning Changes
+Zoning changes

 e.
 New building & development

+g.
+Area, transportation or neighborhood-wide plans

 h.
-Area or neighborhood-wide plans

-i.
-Policies of bodies administering the above.
+Policies of bodies administering the above

 Section 5, Reporting and Limitations

-(a) Reports.
+- Reports.
 Committees shall submit reports of their activities to the general membership and/or Board of Directors, which shall include any recommendations, as directed by the Board of Directors or these Bylaws.

-(b) Limitations.
-No Committee Member shall take a public position on behalf of BHNA except as directed by vote of the general membership or the Board of Directors or these bylaws.
+- Limitations.
+No Committee member shall take a public position on behalf of BHNA except as directed by vote of the general membership or the Board of Directors or these bylaws.